News & Story Ideas

 The average Baby Boomer 55 and older has less than $100,000 in savings and investments.
 The typical pre-retiree’s 401(k) and IRA will provide only $575/month, according to the Boston College Center for Retirement Research.
 Pamela shares how it's not too late for boomers to boost their retirement savings — without the risk or volatility of traditional investments.

-Banks are again selling collateralized debt obligations (CDOs) that caused the credit bubble to burst in 2008.
-The same kind of sub-prime loans, mortgage-backed securities that fueled the housing boom and bust are also making a comeback.
+Banks are again selling collateralized debt obligations (CDOs) like those that caused the credit bubble to burst in 2008.
+The same kind of sub-prime loans —mortgage-backed securities that fueled the housing boom and bust —are also making a comeback.
 The US Central Bank has even begun buying these “toxic assets”!
 Pamela explains exactly how the underlying problems that caused the housing and financial crashes are poised to clobber us again.

 A recent study found that even with the run-up in the stock market and housing prices, half of all American households are at significant risk of not being able to maintain their current standard of living in retirement.
 Pamela explains how you can avoid becoming one of these statistics by using a wealth-building method that has been successful for over 160 years.

-Pamela's first book, BANK ON YOURSELF: The Life-Changing Secret to Growing and Protecting Your Financial Future, came out in 2009, two years into the deepest and longest recession since the Great Depression, and immediately became a bestseller.
-Her latest book, THE BANK ON YOURSELF REVOLUTION: Fire Your Banker, Bypass Wall Street and Take Control of Your Own Financial Future, shows how you can join the more than 500,000 Americans who have bypassed banks and Wall Street to build financial security and self-sufficiency.
+Pamela's book, The Bank On Yourself Revolution: Fire Your Banker, Bypass Wall Street and Take Control of Your Own Financial Future, shows how you can join the more than 500,000 Americans who have bypassed banks and Wall Street to build financial security and self-sufficiency.

 With its rare combination of guarantees, safety, liquidity, tax advantages and control, the Bank On Yourself strategy “is so safe and so consistent that it’s actually really pretty boring,” Pamela says.
 She explains how more Americans are opting out of the “excitement” of risky investing in favor of a method that builds wealth consistently — and puts them in the driver's seat to reach financial goals.